metalman/magicoding/templates/about.md

 ### Overview

 My name is Kaizhao Zhang.
 I'm Chaoshanese.
-Graduated in Jul,2005 from SCUT.
+Graduated from SCUT in Jul,2005.

 I'm deep in learning computer technologies.
 I use Fedora, Debian and Cygwin for study and working now.
-I'm interested in C, Python, etc. And I'm interested in both web development and game development.
+I'm interested in C, Python, etc.
+And I'm interested in both web development and game development.
-Now this guy is looking for a good job and looking for his pretty woman. :-)

 ### Gmail